-- A last reminder 15 minutes before the digital download starts, so that guests can connect to the "live".
+- A final reminder 15 minutes before the digital download starts, so that guests can connect to the "live".

-It is very important to check the click and open rates of your emails as you send out the campaigns.
+It is very important to check the click and opening rate of your emails as you send out the campaigns.

 2 - The user path

 Who should attend your Shareholders' Meeting?
-Do you have auditors, members of your team or other non-voting guests?
-If the answer is yes, it is imperative to plan different user paths for these categories of guests.
+Do you have auditors, members of your team, or other non-voting guests?
+If the answer is yes, it is imperative to plan different user paths for these categories.

 Indeed, they probably do not need to sign in and do not need to have access to the resolution voting tool.

 Don't forget to communicate your rules to the selected provider so that they can ensure that the voting solution meets your specific requirements (notions of colleges or GAEC, proxies, pre-votes, elections, etc.).

 3 - The structure of the "live" website

 A virtual event is by definition attended by a multitude of guests all with different internet operators, smartphones, and computers.

 Your solution must be responsive and compatible with most devices.
 In addition, select a simple and clean interface so as not to lose less tech-friendly users.